Unlocking the Secrets of Parallel Lines: A practical guide to Geometric Proofs

 - Consequence: If lines l and m are not parallel, then corresponding angles ∠1 and ∠5 are not congruent.
 This contradicts the given information (∠1 ≅ ∠5).

 - Conclusion: Our assumption that lines l and m are not parallel is false.
-Therefore, lines l and m must be parallel.
+Because of this, lines l and m must be parallel.

 Advanced Concepts and Applications